 More Tips from Locals

-- The Revealed Rome Handbook: Updated, Expanded, and New for 2017: Tips and Tricks for Exploring the Eternal City
+- The Revealed Rome Handbook: Updated for 2020: Tips and Tricks for Exploring the Eternal City

 Amanda Ruggeri helps readers explore Rome like a local with lots of helpful tips.
 From how to find good places to eat, budget accommodation, and best places to shop to tips for taking public transportation, finding bathrooms, and avoiding pickpockets, Amanda answers many questions commonly asked by tourists.